The fossil fuel industry is leaving a trail of destruction in its wake as it pursues its reckless agenda.

 In Colorado, Exxon and Suncor’s profit-driven agenda has imposed severe economic costs on Boulder County, San Miguel County, and the City of Boulder.
 That’s why we’re handing the bill back to Big Oil.

 The purpose of this lawsuit is to ensure that these fossil fuel companies pay their fair share of the climate impacts for which they are responsible.
 For too long, companies like Suncor and Exxon have reaped record profits by pushing the costs onto communities.
-As one of the top fossil-fuel producing states, Colorado has experienced rampant fossil fuel extraction that is connected to more air pollution, increased risk of wildfires and droughts, and reduced snowpack.
+As one of the top fossil-fuel-producing states, Colorado has experienced rampant fossil fuel extraction connected to more air pollution, increased risk of wildfires and droughts, and reduced snowpack.

 Big Oil has taken advantage of COVID-19 to actively lobby for bailouts, buyouts, regulatory rollbacks, exemption from measures designed to protect the health of workers and the public, non-enforcement of environmental laws, criminalization of protest, among others.
 This includes: